Autumn Migration at Spurn Point Nature Reserve

 Booted Warbler

-It was an exciting finale to our visit to this special place.
+It was an exciting finale to our visit to this special place, where the North Sea crashed against the shore and the Humber Estuary stretched out like a shimmering silver ribbon.

 Get closer to UK nature - Subscribe to Wild Lens!